-The Schedule of Planned Costs to Audit Government Agencies sets out the annual work plan for the year ended March 31, 2021.
+The Schedule of Planned Costs to Audit Government Agencies sets out the annual work plan for the year ended March 31, 2022.
 The Schedule forms part of the audited financial forecast included in Section 3.2.
-The Schedule sets out the planned costs to audit and report on government sector/agencies for the Office's fiscal year ended March 31, 2021, and comparative information.
-The 2020-21 work plan is based on the planning approach used in prior years, and reflects a similar mix of work.
+The Schedule sets out the planned costs to audit and report on government sectors/agencies for the Office's fiscal year ended March 31, 2022, and comparative information.
+The 2021-22 work plan is based on the planning approach used in prior years, and reflects a similar mix of work.
 See Section 4.6 for potential areas of focus for performance work.

-The work plan reflects the Office's strategic goals and priorities and known information at September 30, 2019 about the following factors.
+The work plan reflects the Office's strategic goals and information known at September 30, 2020 about the following factors.